 First, you have to take the thread and insert it through one of the holes of an empty bobbin.
 Your sewing machine has a special place called “Bobby Winder” and that the home of your bobbin.
 The “Bobby Winder” place should be located near the thread holder.
 But again, it depends on the manufacturer.

 After winding it, pull the string tip out, using the needle by turning the handwheel.
 Turning the handwheel twice will lock the seam and let you stitch the material without any problem.
-Everything should be working good, so for proceeding the next step, it is better to close the bobbin.
+Everything should be working well, so for proceeding with the next step, it is better to close the bobbin.

 From now on, you are one step away from starting to sew.